michael-milette/moodle-local_mailtest/README.md

 Changes
 -------
 The first public BETA version was released on 2015-11-01.
+This plugin is now considered STABLE.

 For more information on releases since then, see CHANGELOG.md.